hindsightsoftware/atlassian-connect-play/README.md

 * http://localhost:2990/jira
 * http://localhost:5990/refapp

-### Add-on descriptor template
+### atlassian-connect.json
 [descriptorTemplate]:

-This module provides an add-on descriptor template `@ac.descriptor(){}{}` so that you don't need to worry about the default descriptor configuration:

-* defining the `remote-plugin-container` with the correct base URL and public RSA key.
+The `atlassian-connect.json` describes what your add-on will do.
+There are three main parts to the descriptor: meta information that describes your add-on (i.e., name, description, key, etc.), permissions and authentication information, and a list of the components your add-on will extend.
+This descriptor is sent to the host (i.e., JIRA or Confluence) when your add-on is installed.

+AC Play supports variable substitution for `atlassian-connect.json`.
+Currently it supports the variable `${localBaseUrl}` which maps to the base url defined for the application.
 Note that the base URL is computed by the app and can be further defined using the `BASE_URL` environment variable.
-* defining the registration `webhook` so that installation events of the add-on in host application are automatically handled.

-Note that by default the module will serve the _simplest_ descriptor based on this template when installed, which gives you the minimum working Atlassian Connect add-on.

-If you follow the instuctions in Getting Started then you can view the descriptor xml by navigating to /descriptor (e.g If running as localhost [http://localhost:9000/descriptor](http://localhost:9000/descriptor)).
+If you follow the instuctions in Getting Started then you can view the descriptor json by navigating to `/atlassian-connect.json` (e.g If running as localhost [http://localhost:9000/atlassian-connect.json](http://localhost:9000/atlassian-connect.json)).
 Or alternatively use

 ```
-curl -H "Accept: application/xml"  http://localhost:9000/
+curl -H "Accept: application/json"  http://localhost:9000/
 ```

+To see all of the available settings in the `atlassian-connect.json`, visit the module sections of the [atlassian-connect documentation](https://developer.atlassian.com/static/connect/docs/)

 ### Validates incoming OAuth request
 [requestValidation]: